Wanted: for research - sight of early Emco Sales literature showing

 In a nutshell, ProfiHeim took over the hobby machines and woodworkers while Emco Maier retained the more industrial machines as well as, of course, the CNC machines for use in industry and education.

 Maier Gmbh and Profi-Heim.
 For CNC machines contact www.emco.co.uk

 In the USA the American Edalstaal Company originally handled the machines, but no longer have anything to do with them.

-The current Unimat 4 and Compact 8E ("E" for East) are made in China.
+The Unimat 4 and Compact 8E ("E" for East) were made in China.